gopherd/core/README.md

 ---

-We hope you find `gopherd/core` valuable for your Go backend projects!
-Whether you're building a small microservice or a complex distributed system, `gopherd/core` provides the foundation for creating modular, maintainable, and efficient backend services.
-Happy coding! 🎉
+We hope you find `gopherd/core` valuable for your modern Go backend projects!
+Whether you're building a small microservice or a complex distributed system, `gopherd/core` provides the foundation for creating modular, maintainable, and efficient backend services with the power of generics.
+Welcome to the future of Go development! 🚀🎉